What will I study?

 Your precise exam date will be made available nearer the time.

-If you’re unable to sit the exam during the December exam period, you’ll have a further opportunity to sit the exam during our summer resit exam period in June/July.
+If you’re unable to sit the exam during the December exam period, you’ll have a further opportunity to sit the exam during our resit exam period at the end of June/start of July.

 If you have any disabled access or support needs for your exam, let us know as part of your online application.
 This will give us plenty of time to ensure the right support is in place for you.
 Find out about the wide range of exam support available.